Meet the members of the Centre for Public Health and Wellbeing.

 |Dr Billie Oliver||

-Billie is recently retired as Academic Director of the Department for Health and Social Sciences.
+Billie is recently retired as Academic Director of the Department for Health and Social Sciences (now known as the Department of Social Sciences) at UWE Bristol.
 She will be supporting research in the area of mental health and community development.

 Matt is a Consultant in Public Health and currently Head of Public Health and Wellbeing at West Berkshire Council.
 He is a specialist committee member for NICE, advising them on the development of quality standards around public health.
 Matt is a member of the Faculty of Public Health and registered with the UK Public Health Register.